Lunexa-Project/Lunexa/README.md

     parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.

+    *Note*: The instructions above will compile the most stable release of the Lunexa software.
+If you would like to use and test the most recent software, use `git checkout master`.
+The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.

 * The resulting executables can be found in `build/release/bin`